siomarapantarotto/software-development-risk-management/README.md

 ## Lack of project management skills

+This risk occurs when the person assigned to manage the team that is developing the software does not have adequate management skills.

   - **Probability**: VERY LOW / LOW / MEDIUM / HIGH / VERY HIGH
   - **Impact**: VERY LOW / LOW / MEDIUM / HIGH / VERY HIGH
   - **Immediate Actions**: TODO